 Back in 2012, 94 percent of teens had a Facebook account, while surveys suggest that today only 27 percent of adolescents have an account.
 Facebook has gone from being a vibrant hub of young people, to a platform for older “boomers” as young people would say.
 Young people are increasingly turned off by Facebook’s algorithms turning their social media experiences into that of homogenous feedback loops of identical content, or even worse, hateful and disinforming content.
 Facebook’s own research suggests that teens spend two to three times longer on TikTok than on Instagram (which is Facebook’s youngest social media asset), and that Snapchat is the preferred way to communicate with friends.

-In many ways, Facebook is suddenly in the midst of a cultural war between young people under 40 and adults over 40, with young people seeing Facebook representing the evil boomer generation of fake news and greedy corporations.
-Facebook was like the only meaningful cigarette brand and suddenly many new brands are joining the marketplace.
-These newcomers have a cooler style and a different take on data privacy and how information is controlled, without being minted in algorithms that serve highly individualised advertisement messages.
+In many ways, Facebook is suddenly in the midst of a cultural war between young people under 40 and those over 40, with young people seeing Facebook representing the evil boomer generation of fake news and greedy corporations.
+Facebook’s predicamentis a bit like the only meaningful cigarette brand in the market and before you know it, several new brands are joining the marketplace.
+These newcomers are cooler and have a different take on data privacy and how information is controlled, without being minted in algorithms that serve highly individualised advertisement messages.

-Market impact: Facebook parent company Meta struggles, down 30 percent versus the broader market and is urged to spin off its components as separate entities, shattering Zuckerberg’s monopolistic dreams.
+Market impact: Facebook parent company Meta struggles, with shares slumping up to 30 percent versus the broader market, and is urged to spin off its components as separate entities, shattering Zuckerberg’s monopolistic dreams.

 See next 2022 prediction: